GetDKAN/dkan_dataset/modules/dkan_dataset_rest_api/README.md

 ## DKAN Dataset REST API

-DKAN Dataset API uses the <a href="https://www.drupal.org/project/services">Services</a> module to create CRUD endpoint at ``api/dataset/node``.
-Any entity can have an endpoint such as users, groups, taxonomy terms.
-Entities can be enabled through the services module administrative interface at ``/admin/structure/services/list/dkan_dataset_api/resources``.
+DKAN Dataset REST API uses the <a href="https://www.drupal.org/project/services">Services</a> module to create CRUD endpoint at ``api/dataset/node``.
+By default, this endpoint provides full CRUD access to a website's content nodes, and limited access to users (to allow authentication).
+The endpoint can be customized at ``/admin/structure/services/list/dkan_dataset_api/resources``.

 ### Documentation
-The <a href="https://www.drupal.org/project/services">Services module</a> has extensive documentation.
+The DKAN Dataset API module is only a light wrapper around the <a href="https://www.drupal.org/project/services">Services module</a>, which has extensive documentation.
 Here are some entries of interest:

 * <a href="https://www.drupal.org/node/783722">Testing Resources</a>
 * <a href="https://www.drupal.org/node/1354202">Identifying field names</a>
 * <a href="https://www.drupal.org/node/1827698">Using REST Server with 2-Legged OAuth Authentication (Example with Java Servlet)</a>
 * <a href="http://tylerfrankenstein.com/code/drupal-services-csrf-token-firefox-poster">Services CSRF Token with FireFox Poster</a>

+The Sessions module also [has a thriving community on the Drupal Stack Exchange](http://drupal.stackexchange.com/questions/tagged/services).

 ### Server Types
-DKAN Dataset API comes with a REST Server.
-Other server types are also incldued but not turned on.
+DKAN Dataset REST API comes with a REST Server.
+Other server types are also incldued in the Services module but not turned on.
 Those include:

 * OAUTH
 * XML-RPC